Guide for ScholarWorks Open Access Repository projects and policies

 - Valid complaints will be referred to appropriate authorities within CSUN and the University Library.

 - The item will be temporarily removed if the complaint is deemed to be valid, pending an agreed solution.
-The item will be removed in all cases where reasonable doubt exists.
+The item will be removed in the cases where reasonable doubt exists.

-- The depositor and/or owner of the content will be contacted to notify of the complaint.
+- The depositor and/or owner of the content will be notified of the complaint.

-- Each case will be analyzed and judged individually, encouraging amicable resolution between the concerned parties.
+- Each case will be analyzed and judged individually, encouraging amicable resolution between concerned parties.

 - Both complainant and depositor will be informed of the outcome of the investigation and the actions to be taken, which may include the following:

 - Content remains in the repository unchanged.